ghoomfrog/universe/computer science/compressed chunk image format.md

 ## Palette

 If the palette existence is 1, a palette definition immediately follows the header.
 It contains an item count + 1 as a chain followed by [chunks](#chunks).
-Explicit chunks in the palette can only be channel values.

 ## Macros